mccornet/pl-900/05 - ModelDrivenApp.md

 # PL-900 Model Driven App

-Model-driven app design is a ***component-focused approach to app development that focuses on adding dashboards, forms, views, and charts*** to your apps.
+***Model-driven app design is a*** ***component-focused approach to app development that focuses on adding dashboards, forms, views, and charts*** to your apps.
 Model-driven app design does not require code, and the apps you make can be simple or very complex.

 In canvas apps, the app maker has total control over the app layout.
 In model-driven apps, on the other hand, ***much of the layout is determined by the components you add***.
 The emphasis is more on quickly viewing your business data and making decisions instead of on intricate app design.

 ## Making model-driven apps

-Model-driven apps have ***three design phases***:
+**Three design phases**:

 1. Model your business data
 2. Define your business processes